-Policy 18: Protecting and enhancing restoring ecological health the health and wellbeing of water bodies and freshwater ecosystem health of water bodies - regional plans
+Policy 18: Maintaining Protecting and enhancing improving restoring ecological health the health and wellbeing of water bodies and freshwater ecosystem health of water bodies - regional plans

-Regional plans shall include policies, rules and/or methods that give effect to Te Mana o te Wai, and in doing so protect and enhance restore the ecological health health and wellbeing of water bodies and freshwater ecosystem health of water bodies, including by:
+Regional plans shall include policies, rules and/or methods that give effect to Te Mana o te Wai, and in doing so protect maintain and improve enhance restore the ecological health health and wellbeing of water bodies and freshwater ecosystem health of water bodies, including by:

-- (a) managing freshwater in a way that gives effect to Te Mana o te Wai; - (b) actively involving mana whenua / tangata whenua in freshwater management (including

-- decision-making processes), and - (ba) identifying and providing for Māori freshwater values are identified and provided for; - (bb) adopting an integrated approach, ki uta ki tai, that recognises the interconnectedness of the whole environment to ensure that ecological health of freshwater is managed using an integrated, ecosystem wide approach - (bc) incorporating the use of mātauranga Māori to protect and restore ecosystem health, - (c) ensuring there is no further loss of extent of natural inland wetlands and coastal wetlands, their values are protected, and their restoration is promoted; - d) achieving environmental outcomes, target attribute states and environmental flows and levels; - (e) avoiding the loss of river extent and values to the extent practicable - (f) protecting the significant values of outstanding water bodies - (g) protecting the habitats of indigenous freshwater species are protected; - (ga) protecting the habitat of trout and salmon, insofar as this is consistent with clause (g). - (h) Freshwater is allocated and used efficiently, all existing over-allocation is phased out, and future over-allocation is avoided; - (i) promoting the retention of retaining in-stream habitat diversity by retaining natural features such as pools, runs, riffles, and the river's natural form to maintain in-stream habitat diversity; - (i) promoting the retention of retaining natural flow regimes such as flushing flows; - (k) promoting the protectingon and reinstatingement of riparian habitat; - (I) promoting the installation of off-line water storage; - (m) measuring and evaluating water takes; - (n) discourage restricting avoiding the reclamation, piping, straightening or concrete lining of rivers unless: (i) there is a functional need for the activity in that location; and - (ii)the effects of the activity are managed by applying the effects management hierarchy - (o) discourage restricting stock access to estuaries, rivers, lakes and wetland; - (p) discourage restricting the diversion of water into or from wetlands unless the diversion is necessary to restore the hydrological variation to the wetland; - (q) discourage restricting the removal or destruction of indigenous plants in wetlands and lakes; and - (r) restoring and maintaining fish passage where appropriate.
+- (a) managing freshwater in a way that gives effect to Te Mana o te Wai; - (b) actively involving mana whenua / tangata whenua in freshwater management (including decision-making processes), and - (ba) identifying and providing for Māori freshwater values are identified and provided for; - (bb) adopting an integrated approach, ki uta ki tai, that recognises the interconnectedness of the whole environment to ensure that ecological health of freshwater is managed using an integrated, ecosystem wide approach - (bc) incorporating the use of mātauranga Māori to protect and restore ecosystem health, - ensuring there is no further loss of extent of natural inland wetlands and coastal wetlands, their values are protected, and their restoration is promoted; - (d) achieving environmental outcomes, target attribute states and environmental flows and levels; - (e) avoiding the loss of river extent and values to the extent practicable; - (f) protecting the significant values of outstanding water bodies - (g) protecting the habitats of indigenous freshwater species are protected; - (ga) protecting the habitat of trout and salmon, insofar as this is consistent with clause (g). - (h) Freshwater is allocated and used efficiently, all existing over-allocation is phased out, and future over-allocation is avoided; - (i) promoting the retention of retaining in stream habitat diversity by retaining natural features such as pools, runs, riffles, and the river's natural form to maintain in-stream habitat diversity; - (i) promoting the retention of retaining natural flow regimes such as flushing flows; - (k) promoting the protectingon and reinstatingement of riparian habitat; - (I) promoting the installation of off-line water storage; - (m) measuring and evaluating water takes; - (n) discourage restricting a voiding the reclamation, piping, straightening or concrete lining of rivers unless: - (ii) there is a functional need for the activity in that location; and (iii) the effects of the activity are managed by applying the effects management hierarchy - (o) discourage restricting stock access to estuaries, rivers, lakes and wetland; - (p) discourage restricting the diversion of water into or from wetlands unless the diversion is necessary to restore the hydrological variation to the wetland; - (q) discourage restricting the removal or destruction of indigenous plants in wetlands and lakes; and - restoring and maintaining fish passage where appropriate. except where it is desirable to prevent the passage of some fish species in order to protect indigenous species, their life stages, or their habitats.